Get insider access

 21.3dB

-RAW noise handling is decent.
-It performs well at low ISO values, but noise begins to creep in as you raise the ISO, and it doesn't handle noise as well at higher ISOs than newer models do, meaning images taken in low light don't look as clean.
-If you want a mirrorless camera with better RAW noise handling, check out the Fujifilm X-T30 II.
+The camera's RAW noise handling is decent.
+It performs well at lower ISO values, but noise begins to creep in as you raise the ISO, and it doesn't handle noise as well at higher ISOs in low-light situations.
+If you want an entry-level mirrorless camera with better RAW noise handling, check out the Fujifilm X-T30 II.

 Pictures Sample Gallery